raizen74/aws-sap/course.md

 - Input records up to 1 MB
 - No Data Storage like Data Streams
 - Writes data in batches -> near real time
-- 3rd party integrations: Datadog, splunk, mongoDB, New Relic...
+- **3rd party integrations: Datadog, splunk, mongoDB, New Relic**...
 - Custom destinations: HTTP
 - Source Records can be stored in S3
 - If you have a **lambda transform failure or a delivery failure**, you can store the data in S3